aloutfi/bcwav/README.md

-bcwav: a simple python script to set tags for wav tracks downloaded from [bandcamp](bandcamp.com) that makes extensive use of the [music-tag library](https://pypi.org/project/music-tag/)
+bcwav: a simple python script to set tags for wav tracks downloaded from [bandcamp](https://bandcamp.com) that makes extensive use of the [music-tag library](https://pypi.org/project/music-tag/)

 Works for wav files downloaded from bandcamp that follow the nomenclature:

 `<ARTIST> - <ALBUM> - <TRACK NUMBER> <TITLE>.wav`

-Given a directory this script will:
+Given a directory, this script will:

 1. Map the aforementioned fields from the title to the track tags
 2. Rename the file with the track title